muki01/OpenCV_Projects/README.md

 # OpenCV_Projects
-OpenCV projects like Face Recognition, Item Detection, Hand Tracking, Body Detection and more.
+OpenCV projects like Face Recognition, Item Detection, Hand Tracking, Human Detection and more.
 <br/>

 ## Download the latest revision